KowalskiMax/KowalskiMax/README.md

 - 👋 Hi, I’m @KowalskiMax
-- 👀 I’m interested in 2d metroidvania 8bit games
+- 👀 I’m interested in web development
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning JavaScript
-- 💞️ I’m looking to collaborate on game devs!
+- 💞️ I’m looking to collaborate on web devs!
 - 📫 How to reach me: tg @aviatenor

 <!---